hvcl/SpineAnalysis_public/README.md

 # Matlab Code for Spine Detection and Feature Extraction
 - (/Matlab_Code/ )
-These codes is extended from the research of Kashiwagi et al.
+These codes are extended from the research of Kashiwagi et al.
 (Kashiwagi, Yutaro, et al. "Computational geometry analysis of dendritic spines by structured illumination microscopy."
 Nature communications 10.1 (2019): 1-14.)

 - [DendriticSpineImageProcessing.m]